augustebaum/RL-hospital/README.md

 The total number of patients in the hospital is bounded.
 When the hospital is full, any arriving patient is sent away.

-A patient with need n has to be seen by a doctor of type n or above.
+A patient with need *n* has to be seen by a doctor of type *n* or above.
 For example, a patient with need 0 can be treated by any doctor, but a patient with need 2 can't be treated by a doctor of type 0 or of type 1, and will be sent away *only once the patient has gone through the queue*.

 ## TODO
-- Integrate our Hospital object as a child of the Simulation object from the `fomlads` library.
+- Integrate our Hospital object as a child of the Simulation object from the `fomlads` library (Todor)
-- Find one or more featurisations to try out.
+- Find one or more featurisations to try out (Auguste)
+- Implement some learning algorithms.
 - Run simulations.
-- Find a way to represent the policy.
+- Find a way to represent the situation graphically (Auguste)
+- Start working on the report (Isabel)